 For filling and decoration

-- 250 g Caramel sauce Good quality shop bought, or homemade.
-I used Tesco's Finest
+- 250 g Caramel sauce good quality shop bought or homemade

 - 100 g Roasted peanuts salted is ok